 - wear a face covering

 Testing and older people

-If you have symptoms of COVID-19 or come into close contact with the virus, you may need to be tested.
+If you have symptoms of COVID-19, you may need to get a COVID-19 test.

 A GP may request a home test for you if you cannot go to a test centre because of your health.
 But they will only consider a home test based on your medical need.